Profitus Review Summary

 When you invest in a project listed on Profitus, you close a loan agreement with the borrower, not the platform.
 This means that if Profitus goes out of business, by law, the assets (mortgage) remain with investors.

-Profitus helps to facilitate those transactions and deal with the paperwork.
-It also allows investors to invest in Lithuanian real estate projects for as little as €100.
+Profitus facilitates those transactions and handles the paperwork.
+It also allows investors to invest in real estate projects for as little as €100.

 If the borrower fails to repay the debt, Profitus will initiate the debt collection process.
 The real estate will be sold and the revenue will be proportionately distributed among the investors.